Cray-HPE/docs-csm/operations/security_and_authentication/Change_the_Keycloak_Admin_Password.md

     ./utils/secrets-seed-customizations.sh customizations.yaml
     ```

-    If the above command complaints that it cannot find certs/sealed_secrets.crt then you can run the following commands to create it
+    If the above command complains that it cannot find certs/sealed_secrets.crt then you can run the following commands to create it

     ```bash
     mkdir -p certs